sine-fdn/polytune/README.md

-# Parlay MPC Engine
+# Sooon MPC Engine

-Parlay is an MPC engine for garbled circuits.
+Sooon is an MPC engine for garbled circuits.
 It is being actively developed, so expect breaking changes.

 ## Benchmarks